paul-heyse/kgfoundry/codeintel_rev/docs/architecture/splade.md

 - Integrate encoding/index metrics into the shared observability helpers so dashboards can surface durations and throughput.
-- Extend the CLI with benchmarking and training helpers (SPLADE finetuning, ONNX latency probes).
+- Extend the CLI with SPLADE finetuning helpers for on-premise retraining.
 - Wire nightly automation to run `codeintel splade encode` + `codeintel splade build-index` on fixture corpora, publishing metadata diffs.